telatin/covtobed/paper/paper.md

 # Acknowledgements

-The initial development of the tool has been supported by the Seventh Framework Program (600932 MD-Paedigree).

 The authors gratefully acknowledge the support of the Biotechnology and Biological Sciences Research Council (BBSRC); this research was partly supported by the BBSRC Institute Strategic Programme Gut Microbes and Health BB/R012490/1 and its constituent project BBS/E/F/000PR10353.